<?xml version="1.0" encoding="UTF-8"?><!-- generator="wordpress/2.2.1" -->

 <title>About me</title>

 <description>I have been lucky enough to travel a lot of the world, incl.
 Iraq, Afghanistan, Brazil, Bosnia, Russia, Africa (from Cairo to Cape Town), Kazahkstan, Dagestan, the US and most of Europe, doing what I love.
-In 2009 I was shortlisted for The Rory Peck Award for Features for ...</description>
+In 2009 I was shortlisted for The Rory Peck Award for my work ...</description>

 <link>http://www.davidniblock.co.uk/2007/06/29/about-me/</link>